 There is a wayside marker in the parking lot of Boonsboro Antiques and Collectibles that explains the action that took place mostly across the road.
 This rather messy engagement wasn’t much more than a delaying action for the Confederates.

-Williamsport – Civil War Battlefield #25
+Battle of Williamsport – Civil War Battlefield #25

 Not really a single battle as much as a drawn-out series of small pokes and prods, the Battle of Williamsport was the final piece of the Confederate retreat following Gettysburg.